Notice: O’Connor, Acciani & Levy is no longer accepting Mirena IUD cases. Thank you for your inquiry.

 When a woman suffers from device migration they will have to undergo surgery to remove the device from its current location.
 Some have reported the device travelling into the stomach and ribs.
 When the device perforates through the uterine wall it can migrate into the abdomen and in some cases become imbedded there.

 There have also been reports of some women having to undergo appendectomies, hysterectomies, and the removal of stomach tissue to get to the embedded device.

-If you or a loved one has suffered medical complications caused by the Mirena IUD, our Cincinnati personal injury attorneys can help you.
-At O’Connor, Acciani & Levy, we sympathize with how devastating suffering injuries and medical complications can be, particularly when you trust manufacturers to provide adequate information about a product.
+If you or a loved one has suffered medical complications caused by the Mirena IUD, our compassionate lawyers can help you.
+At O’Connor, Acciani & Levy, our Cincinnati Mirena IUD lawyers sympathize with how devastating suffering injuries and medical complications can be, particularly when you trust manufacturers to provide adequate information about a product.

 We are dedicated to fight for the rights of the injured and know that your legal issues are a serious matter.
 Our attorneys have more than 30 years of combined legal experience and we treat every case with professionalism and courtesy that it deserves.

-To find out how we may be able to help you with your Mirena IUD claim, contact us at (877) 288-3241.
+To find out how we may be able to help you with your Mirena IUD claim, contact us.
 One of our intake staff members will connect you with one of our lawyers best suited in handling your specific claim.